darrenpatricknelson/dwellster/commits.md

     - Client folder remains the same
     - Documentation folder ignored by git commits
     - commits.md file is pushed to github

+### Commit #90
+UPDATE: Update to index.html file
+    - Added a different route to the favicons in the index.html file